knuthaug/blog.knuthaugen.no/_posts/2010-2-7-employee-view-of-agile-interviews.markdown

 - Are they interested in finding out about the real me?
 - If at all possible: pair program with the people I'm going to be working with

 I would perhaps even go as far as asking them *why* they're are hiring they way they are, regardless of how, and use the answer to decipher their way of thinking about people and the craft of software development.
-I mean: would you choose to work for a company which isn't really interested in finding out the _real you_ but rather just hire the rÃ©sumÃ© you?
+I mean: would you choose to work for a company which isn't really interested in finding out the _real you_ but rather just hire you?

 Some other questions I would consider asking to find out more about the company: